A safe, private place to get

 All this irregularity can make planning for your period a real hassle.
 Try to keep track of when your last period started, and guess that about 4 weeks from that day you could be due for another.
 If you're worried about wearing that cute dress and suddenly starting your period at school, just make sure you pack protection.
 Carry a pad or tampon in your backpack, and wear a pantiliner to handle the first wave.

 When it comes to periods, every girl's body has a unique (and unpredictable) timeline for getting on track.
-If your period still has not settled into a relatively predictable pattern after 3 years, or if you were having regular periods and then become irregular or have no period for a couple of months, make an appointment with your doctor to check for possible problems.
+If your period still has not settled into a fairly predictable pattern after 3 years, or if you were having regular periods and then become irregular or have no period for a couple of months, make an appointment with your doctor to check for possible problems.

 Everybody goes through puberty at different speeds.
 Some girls begin menstruating as early as age 8 or 9; others don't get going until they're 15.
 It all depends on your hormones — and your family.